2022 NBA MVP Odds Tracker: Four-Horse Race for MVP as Steph Curry’s Lead Continues to Grow

-George looked like an MVP-caliber player in the posteason, carrying the Clippers to the franchise’s first Western Conference Finals without Leonard.
-They’ll be missing Kawhi for much of this season, too, so maybe George makes some noise in this race.
+George looked like an MVP-caliber player in the posteason, carrying the Clippers to the franchise's first Western Conference Finals without Leonard.
+They'll be missing Kawhi for the rest of the season, too, so maybe George makes some noise in this race.

 Young and the Hawks broke through with a playoff appearance and two series wins in his third season.
 Would an MVP-caliber next step be too much to ask?
 Probably, but offense is most of what matters here, so his lack of defense won't hurt him as much as it should.